Wall Street slips, Dow posts biggest weekly loss of 2013

 Adding to the market’s concern, the Thomson Reuters/University of Michigan’s preliminary reading on consumer sentiment in August slipped from July’s six-year high.

 Other data showed U.S. housing starts rose 5.9 percent in July, compared with a 9.9 percent drop in June.
-Homebuilders Pulte Group and Lennar Corp gained on the news.
+Homebuilders Pulte Group (PHM.N) and Lennar Corp (LEN.N) gained on the news.

 Pulte shares rose 2.3 percent to $16.28, while Lennar advanced 1.8 percent to $33.88.

-Green Mountain Coffee Roasters shares rose 3.3 percent to $76.38 after Nasdaq OMX said the company will replace Life Technologies in the Nasdaq 100 index on August 22.
+Green Mountain Coffee Roasters GMCR.O shares rose 3.3 percent to $76.38 after Nasdaq OMX said the company will replace Life Technologies (LIFE.O) in the Nasdaq 100 index on August 22.

 Volume was roughly 4.8 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, well below the average daily closing volume of about 6.4 billion this year.